Potential. Growth. Expansion. Mainstream.

 See?
 Hardware is absolutely crucial to the expansion of VR.

-“If you have a reason like that for large quantities of people not to want to miss out, if you have a good use and good experience in a headset, I think that will be driver for bigger adoption.”
+“If you have a good use and good experience in a headset, I think that will be driver for bigger adoption.”

 “These numbers (from PwC) are really encouraging, in terms of people buying headsets.
 But we have to give people a reason to keep going back and using these headsets, buying more innovative headsets and creating different, more interesting content.”